Bust of the emperor Caligula

 The Emperor Caligula’s Unlikely Role Model

-If there was one foreign ruler who inspired the Romans through the sheer extent of his militaristic achievements, it was the ancient world’s live-fast, die young poster boy: Alexander the Great.
+If there was one foreign king who inspired the Romans through the sheer extent of his militaristic achievements, it was the ancient world’s live-fast, die-young poster boy: Alexander the Great.

 Even in antiquity, Alexander’s reputation was legendary.
-The Macedonian conquered most of the known world—Greece, Egypt, Persia, Asia Minor and parts of India all the way up to Pakistan, before dropping dead (perhaps from exhaustion) in Babylon, aged just 33.
+The young Macedonian conquered most of the known world—Greece, Egypt, Persia, Asia Minor and parts of India all the way up to Pakistan, before dropping dead (perhaps from some tropical disease; perhaps from exhaustion) in Babylon, aged just 33.

-Alexander’s exploits inspired Romans of all generations who, as masters of their new world, saw themselves as Alexander’s heirs.
+Alexander’s exploits inspired generations of Romans who regarded themselves as his heirs as masters of their new world.
 At least in this respect, the emperor Caligula was no different.
-In Alexander, Caligula saw a figure well worth emulating.
-A leader whose many military victories he, as a young emperor at the head of the world’s most powerful empire, could one day hope to replicate.
+In Alexander, Caligula saw a figure well worth emulating—a leader whose many military victories he, as a young emperor at the head of the army, could one day hope to replicate.

-The emperors too drew on Alexander’s currency as an example of valour and military virtue.
+The fall of the Roman Republic and the rise of the Roman Empire, and the replacement of warring generals with a de facto absolute monarch, saw little shift in attitudes towards Alexander.
+Roman emperors also drew on Alexander’s currency as an example of valour and military virtue.
 The first emperor, Augustus, had considerable respect for the great Macedonian.
 On his visit to Egypt in 31 BC after defeating Mark Antony and Cleopatra at the Battle of Actium, he made a special trip to Alexander’s tomb in Alexandria.

 Engraving by Fragonard of the painting of Augustus (Octavian) visiting Alexander's tomb in Alexandria by Sebastien Bourdon (c.
 1643, Louvre)